mainkoon81/ooo-Bayesian-Modeling-A/README.md

  - Let's say we want to classify data points that are independent of each other(for example, given an image, predict whether it contains a cat or a dog), but See `I`, `like`, `machine`, `learning`...
 Problem here is that `learning` could be a noun or a verb depending on its context.
 Probabilistic graphical model is a powerful framework which can be used to learn such models with **dependency**.
  - PGM consists of a graph structure.
 Each `node` of the graph is associated with a **random variable**, and the `edge` in the graph are used to encode **relations** between the random variables.
 Because of the way the graph structure encodes the `parameterization` of the probability distribution,
    - It gives us an intuitive and compact data structure for capturing **high dimensional probability distributions**.
-   - It gives us a suite of methods for **efficient reasoning**, using general purpose algorithms.
+   - It gives us a suite of methods for **efficient reasoning**, using general purpose algorithms
    - It gives us a **reduction in the number of parameters** thus **`we can represent these high-dimensional probability distribution efficiently using a very small number of parameters`**.
      - Reduce factors down.
 In the graphic, Drop the arrows as many as possible based on conditional independence!
      <img src="https://user-images.githubusercontent.com/31917400/69966964-58feae80-150f-11ea-852b-1b4efa485e71.jpg" />